 - 1. Clothing, belts, jewelry, hats or accessories that advertise or display any type of alcoholic beverage, drugs, tobacco, improper language, sex, vulgarity, or double meaning slogans. - 2.
 Clothing, worn as out garments such as skirts, shorts, and skorts, must be at least fingertip length.
 Violation could result in loss of privilege to wear shorts. - 3.
 Mesh or any form of see through clothing and clothing exposing midriff. - 4.
 Clothing designed with narrow shoulders must be at last (3) inches wide.
-Strapless shoulders, low necklines are not allowed (examples include spaghetti straps, tank tops, beachwear, and shirts and blouses with excessive side openings) or any clothing that would display the stomach in not acceptable.
+Strapless shoulders, low necklines are not allowed (examples include spaghetti straps, tank tops, beachwear, and shirts and blouses with excessive side openings) or any clothing that would display the stomach is not acceptable.
 The amount of skin displayed is the major criteria. - 5.
-Jeans with holes in them are not permitted.
-Leggings must be worn under jeans with holes to cover the skin. - 6.
-Undergarments (boxer shorts) worn as outer garments: pajama bottoms/tops, robes, house slippers, etc. - 7.
-Clothes that are excessively tight, low cut, or torn/cut. - 8.
-Hats (head coverings) and sunglasses worn inside the building. - 9.
-Backpacks must be left in lockers (not allowed in classrooms). - 10.
-Chains are not permitted. - 11.
-No visible body piercings except the ears will be permitted.
-No nose rings will be permitted.
-No tattoos will be permitted. - 12.
-Contact lenses (wild eyes) that are distracting to the learning process; and - 13.
+Undergarments (boxer shorts) worn as outer garments: pajama bottoms/tops, robes, house slippers, etc. - 6.
+Clothes that are excessively tight, low cut, or torn/cut.

+- 7. Hats (head coverings) and sunglasses worn inside the building. - 8.
+Backpacks must be left in lockers (not allowed in classrooms or restrooms). - 9.
+Chains are not permitted. - 10.
+No tattoos will be permitted. - 11.
+Contact lenses (wild eyes) that are distracting to the learning process; and - 12.
 Appropriate personal grooming is conducive to a desired learning environment.
 Any practice judged distracting or disruptive will be dealt with on an individual basis.
 Any decision concerning questionable dress will be made by the administration.
-Any student violating thee stated dress code will be required to change clothes and be assigned the appropriate discipline.
+Any student violating the stated dress code will be required to change clothes and be assigned the appropriate discipline.